zuozhenggh/learning-library/data-management-library/oracle-machine-learning/fraud-adw-apex/connect-provision-adb/connect-provision-adb.md

 ## Acknowledgements

 - **Author** - Charlie Berger, Senior Director of Product Management, Machine Learning, Cognitive Analytics and AI
-- **Last Updated By/Date** - Tom McGinn, Product Manager, Database Product Management, February 2021
+- **Last Updated By/Date** - Tom McGinn, Product Manager, Database Product Management, March 2021

 ## Need Help?
 Please submit an e-mail to **livelabs-help-db_us@oracle.com**.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.